Read What Our Clients Say About Us

 Cheapest Life Insurance Rates For Smokers And Non-Smokers

 Let’s take a look at a comparison chart of life insurance rates…

-As you can see from the chart above, there is a considerable price difference between smoker and non smoker rates.
-Keep in mind, if you purchase life insurance at a smoker rate and quite smoking later on.
-You can qualify for a discount in premiums.
+As you can see from the chart above, there is a considerable price difference between smoker and non-smoker rates.
+Keep in mind, if you purchase life insurance at a smoker rate and quit smoking later on.
+You can qualify for a discount on premiums.